Uippao/SpeedTests/README.md

 * Purpose: raw comparison of loop + I/O cost across languages.
 * No external libraries used; standard I/O only.
 * Not optimized — intentionally simple, realistic benchmarks.

----

-Let me know if you'd like a Markdown-formatted downloadable version.
-Would you like me to generate that?